-Garrett-Evangelical Theological Seminary has been at the forefront of Christian theological education for more than 160 years.
-The seminary offers rigorous, intellectually challenging academics paired with a commitment to intentional spiritual formation that trains the mind, body, and spirit.
-Through diverse curriculum taught by our distinguished faculty and prominent practitioners, you will be stretched theologically and exposed to new models of ministry that equips them for ministry in the 21st century.
+Located on the campus of Northwestern University in Evanston, Illinois, Garrett-Evangelical offers rigorous, intellectually challenging academics paired with a commitment to intentional spiritual formation that trains the mind, body, and spirit.
+Through a diverse curriculum students are stretched theologically and exposed to new models of ministry that equips them for ministry in the 21st century.

 Garrett-Evangelical Theological Seminary is a graduate theological school that prepares skilled, bold and articulate leaders who share the transforming love of Jesus Christ.
 Related to the United Methodist Church, with an ecumenical and international reach, we prepare leaders who are equipped to live and proclaim the Gospel and to teach in diverse congregations and educational settings.
 Our teaching and learning settings will be places of hospitality where we pursue respect and reconciliation in all encounters.